Quantum Vector Signal Analyzer: Wideband Electric Field Sensing via Motional Raman Transitions

-A technique that allows a harmonic oscillator to be used as a wideband, vector signal analyzer is described and demonstrated using a single trapped \ca\ ion cooled near its motional ground state.
-Further, the analyzer is shown to be compatible with both quantum amplification via squeezing and measurement in the Fock basis, allowing performance beyond the standard quantum limit.
-In addition to providing an attractive platform for quantum sensing of small fields, the technique allows \emph{in situ} calibration of qubit control lines in systems using quantum harmonic oscillators and transduction of external, non-resonant drives into oscillator motion.
-This technique is extendable to other quantum harmonic oscillator systems.
+\textbf{Ultrasensitive detection of the frequency, phase, and amplitude of radio frequency (RF) electric fields is central to a variety of important applications, including radio communication, cosmology~\cite{Spitler2016}, dark matter searches~\cite{dark2003}, and high-fidelity qubit control~\cite{Jerger2019}.
+Quantum harmonic oscillator systems, especially trapped ions, have been used with several quantum sensing techniques~\cite{Wolf2019,McCormick2019,Burd2019,Keller2021} to achieve electric field sensing with state-of-the-art sensitivity~\cite{Gilmore2021} and nanometer spatial resolution~\cite{Valdis2018}.
+However, these systems are limited to a narrow frequency range centered around either the motional frequency of the trapped ion oscillator or the frequency of an optical transition in the ion; often these techniques are not sensitive to the RF phase.
+Here, we propose and demonstrate a procedure that unlocks the extreme sensitivity of a quantum harmonic oscillator to allow high precision \emph{wideband} detection of the frequency, phase, and amplitude of an unknown electric field.
+Specifically, we use motional Raman transitions in a single trapped ion, cooled near its motional ground state to realize state of the art sensitivities to frequency, phase, and amplitude, and show the technique works over a frequency range that is $>800\times$ larger than previous techniques.
+Further, this technique is shown to be compatible with both quantum amplification via squeezing and measurement in the Fock basis, allowing a demonstration of performance 3.4(20) dB below the standard quantum limit and the potential for several orders of magnitude improvement in sensitivity with moderate upgrades.
+In addition to providing an attractive platform for quantum sensing of small fields, this technique also allows \emph{in situ} calibration of qubit control lines in systems using quantum harmonic oscillators, as well as transduction of external, non-resonant drives into oscillator excitation.
+Additionally, this approach can be extended to other quantum harmonic oscillator systems, such as a superconducting qubit-resonator system. }